 BSc (Hons) Sports Coaching graduates will have an individualised three year learning portfolio evidencing their theoretical understanding and practical application of core coaching skills.
-This is underpinned by the Coach professional standard provided by the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA).
-Graduates are eligible to become CIMSPA members.
+This is underpinned by the Professional Coach Standard provided by the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA).